 KROMO Bangkok, Curio Collection by Hilton, 525 Sukhumvit Road, Sukhumvit 29 Alley, Khlong Toei Nuea, Watthana, Bangkok, +66 2 078 8488, kromobangkok@hilton.com, https://www.hilton.com/en/hotels/bkkqqqq-kromo/

-Meliá Serenity Cam Ranh Beach Resort is being billed as a next‑generation coastal hideout on Vietnam’s Long Beach, due to open in the second quarter of 2026.
-Fronting a long run of pale sand and glassy, reef-sheltered water, the resort will spread more than 800 rooms and pool villas along the shoreline and gardens, with most accommodations angled toward the bay for unbroken sunrise and sea views.
-The overall look is contemporary and bright with low-slung, whitewashed buildings, plenty of glass, and warm timber.
+The recently opened Meliá Serenity Cam Ranh Beach Resort is a large, family-focused resort right on a stretch of pale sand and calm, reef-protected water.
+There are over 800 rooms and pool villas along the shoreline and gardens, most facing the bay for clear sunrise and sea views.
+The resort features bright, modern spaces with whitewashed low-rise buildings, lots of glass, and warm timber accents.

 Meliá Serenity Cam Ranh Beach Resort, 357W+PX, Cam Hai Dong Commune, Cam Lam District, Khanh Hoa Province, Vietnam, +84 258 399 3000, serenity.camranh@melia.com, https://www.melia.com/en/hotels/vietnam/cam-ranh/hotel-serenity-cam-ranh-5743